bashar-515/dotfiles/README.md

 # Bashar's Dotfiles

 This is kind of a reference/handbook/guide for me to use while setting up a new Macbook.
 Maybe in the distant future this'll be worth automating, but I'm really not setting up Apple computers often enough for this to become especially burdensome.
-Plus, I think it's kind of good to actually go through the steps manually each time as a final defense anything out of the ordinary.
+Plus, I think it's kind of good to actually go through the steps manually each time as a final defense against anything out of the ordinary.
 Happy ricing!

 ## Instructions